 - wear a high-vis vest at all times

 We do not support photographers charging individuals for event photography at parkrun events, nor do we allow any watermarks.

 These volunteers help clear up and return any kit to its storage place - leaving our parkrun space as we found it.

 The Pre-event Setup volunteers help the Run Director prepare for the event.
 This may include: the placement of markers and/or signage around the course, setting up the start/finish area including the finish funnel, and placing signs and/or cones to indicate the route.

 The Results Processor is responsible for compiling the results and submitting to parkrun HQ for processing.

 Sign Language Support

-The Sign Language Support volunteer signs the First Timer’s Brief and the Pre Event Brief for our deaf and hard of hearing participants.
+The Sign Language Support volunteer signs the First Timer’s Welcome and the Pre Event Brief for our deaf and hard of hearing participants.